robomaeyhem/WowBattleBot/README.md

 | `!check<number>` | Checks the Pokemon `number` specified. `number` is gotten from the `!list` command. |
 | `!move<number>` | Uses the Move from your Pokemon against your opponent. |
 | `!run` | Forefeits the current battle.
 If in a Wild Pokemon battle, if the Wild Pokemon outspeeds your Pokemon, the Wild Pokemon will attack before you run.|
+# Capturing Pokemon

+As of right now, it's not possible to capture Pokemon during battle.
+In Safari battles, you can capture Pokemon, however, any Pokemon caught are not saved.
+This will change in the future.

 # Authors and Contributors